Helping put you

 What is an eSIM?

-An eSIM is a built-in digital SIM that lets your phone connect to a network—no physical card needed.
+An eSIM is a built-in digital SIM that lets your phone connect to a network - no physical SIM card needed.
 It works just like a regular SIM but is embedded in your device, giving you the flexibility to activate and switch plans instantly.

 Phone Plans (USA)